mcallegari/qlcplus-docs/pages/09.plugins/09.osc/default.v4.md

 -------------

 If there is no possibility to perform auto-detection via input profile editor of an OSC controller, this tool might help you.
 You can enter the **OSC path** and QLC+ will calculate the channel number for you.
-It is basically an hash of the path that QLC+ uses to represent a OSC input.
+It is basically a hash of the path that QLC+ uses to represent a OSC input.
 **Note:** There is an offset of 1 between the calculator and what you see in the Input Profile Editor.
 This is OK as channels in QLC+ start from 1 and not from 0.
 What the calculator shows is the channel number you actually need to write in a input profile or in your custom OSC controller.

 Controllers